MissDysart/nosql-challenge/README.md

 ### Part 1: Database and Jupyter Notebook Set Up

+(Note: `NoSQL_setup.ipynb` shows outputs that are out of order.
+This is due to changes made to the code after dropping all the 'Dover' documents.)
-* Import the data from `establishments.json` to MongoDB Compass.
+* Import data from `establishments.json` to MongoDB Compass.
 The following code was used in the terminal:
     * `mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json`
 * In the Jupyter notebook file `NoSQL_setup`, import PyMongo and Pretty Print.
 Then create an instance of Mongo Client.
 * Check that database created and loaded correctly with the functions `list_database_names`, `list_collection_names`, and `find_one`.
+* Check the data types for the coordinates and 'RatingValue'.

 ### Part 2: Update the Database